 You must pre-register, pay, and squad using Practiscore:

 This webpage has a lot of resources for NRL22 shooters.
 If after reading this information you still have questions, please email the Match Director at firstname.lastname@example.org.
 Thank you.

 Over the past decade, precision rifle matches have gained a lot of attention and the goal of the National Rifle League (NRL) 22 is to make tactical rifle shooting more available to the community.
-All it takes is a few of the 100-yard lanes at the Rifle Range and a 22 rifle to compete.
+All it takes is a 22 rifle and scope to compete.
 The monthly course of fire, NRL22 Standard Target Package and standard barricades are all intended to be turnkey solutions to simple, fun and affordable precision rifle matches.
 Stages often utilize simple obstacles such as ladders, cinder blocks, 55-gallon drums, tank traps, tires, pallets, fence posts, etc. The goal of the stages is to keep things as simple as possible while still challenging shooters.
 Oh, and there will be plenty of prone and unsupported shooting stages as well.
 Shooting, learning and having fun are the basis of competitive shooting and fellow competitors is what makes these matches so enjoyable.
 New shooters can ask questions and learn from competitors that have been around for a while and if advice or gear is needed, we readily make it available.
 While at the matches, please assist with setting up, keeping score, cleaning up and tearing down.
 This helps to keep things moving fluidly and it is greatly appreciated.